-Prerequisites: Art Fundamentals, Graphic Design 1
+Prerequisites Art Fundamentals, Graphic Design 1

 This class builds on the knowledge learned in graphic design 1 with the purpose of exploring more tools and constructing more advanced projects in Adobe Photoshop and Illustrator.
 This course will enhance a student's knowledge of digital processes, art history, and participation in analytical discussions of artwork.
 By the end of the year students will have a professional website to display their collection of digital artwork in their professional portfolio.
-Each student will be required to submit their work and attend the Fine Arts Festival at the end of the year.
+All students are required to submit work to the Fine Arts Festival.